SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

     * Expansion of fit_spectra() to use other fitting packages such as astropy.modelling (but currently VERY slow)

 * What overlap is there between EISPAC and the tools developed for SPICE?
-    * There is alot of overlap, but EISPAC was developed in particular to analyse EIS in python
+    * There is a lot of overlap, but EISPAC was developed in particular to analyse EIS in python
     * One of the main goals was continuity between IDL tools and Python tools which drove the choice of using mpfit
     * Lots of opportunity to collaborate